schnitzeltony/meta-ffmpeg4/README.md

 Contributing
 ------------
-* Submit any patches against the `meta-office` layer by using the GitHub pull-request feature.
+* Submit any patches against the `meta-ffmpeg4` layer by using the GitHub pull-request feature.

 Policies